A School Day

 - SIS Inspection Report, 2018

 Our Learning Support Department is one of our biggest assets.
 Our aim is to ensure that all Pembroke pupils are recognised as individuals, and that we identify their potential and help to nurture this.
-This includes meeting their learning needs, whether this is with remedial intervention in our Coach House Department, or through our Gifted & Talented Programme, which extends students (see Scholarship Programme).

 Please read our full Learning Support Policy here.